informalsystems/hermes/guide/src/commands/keys/index.md

 ### Adding and restoring Keys

-The command `keys add` has two conflicting flags, `--key-file` and `--mnemonic-file` which are respectively used to add and restore a key.
+The command `keys add` has two exclusive flags, `--key-file` and `--mnemonic-file` which are respectively used to add and restore a key.

 ```shell
     hermes keys add [OPTIONS] --key-file <KEY_FILE> --mnemonic-file <MNEMONIC_FILE> <CHAIN_ID>